novahdesign/Goal-Tracker-Project/README.md

 - As a user, I want to be able to have an inspirational quote printed when I select the option.

 ### Phase 2
-- As a user, I want to be able to choose to save my goal tracker with the progress so far on each goal.
+- As a user, I want to be able to save my goal tracker with the progress so far on each goal on quitting the application.
-- As a user, I want to be given the option to load my goal tracker on file.
+- As a user, I want to load my goal tracker on file on opening the application.